About this school

 ʻEhunuikaimalino high school students are able to participate in athletic teams or clubs with Konawaena High.
 Parental participation is encouraged through a number of events and representation on the School Community Council.

 Every school develops an Academic Plan as part of collaborative process with its School Community Council, staff and Complex Area.
 The three-year plan provides structure for a school's plans for improvement, achievement and innovation.
 The companion one-year financial plan outlines anticipated expenditures to realize the vision of the Academic Plan.
 Both are aligned to the state's

 Strive HI report

-An annual snapshot of key school progress indicators such as reading, math and science scores, achievement growth, student readiness, and more.
+An annual snapshot of a school's key progress indicators, including subject achievement, growth, student readiness, school climate, inclusion rate, and more.
 Learn more about the Strive HI Performance System

 Strive HI Master Data File for individual school results.

 * information suppressed due to small student population

 View additional reports on this school in our Report Finder.
 Search for the school name, then sort by year, level and type of report.